Updated July 06, 2020

 What I can tell you is that we in Italy all hope you will come to Italy as soon as you can.

 The economy, in particular the tourism-based economy, has been crushed because of this situation.
 We need you now more than ever before.

 The Italian economy has been devastated by this situation.
-Besides people working in tourism, this grinding to a halt of the Italian economy has trickled down to many people across socio-economic statuses, sectors, and geographic regions.
+Besides people working in tourism, the grinding to a halt of the Italian economy trickled down to many people across socio-economic statuses, sectors, and geographic regions.